 You may be tempted to go with Thai mainstays like Chicken Pad Thai or Green Curry.
 Siam Smile does a great job with them, but a deeper dive into the menu is what we recommend.
 The Gal Yang Chicken, for example, features grilled marinated chicken with garlic and herbs, served with a sweet chili sauce.
 This dish takes a bit longer to prepare (25-30 minutes) than other options on the menu, but it’s definitely worth the wait.
 It’s tender and bursting with flavor.

-Cheap, easy and authentically British, Stones Café attracts locals and visitors alike looking for simple food done right.
-This little spot can be located inside of a brick-lined storefront that looks right out of a Shakespeare play.
+Cheap, easy, and authentically British, Stones Café attracts locals and visitors alike looking for simple food done right.
+This little spot is located inside a brick-lined storefront.
 And though the interior is small and sparsely decorated, the lack of pretension brings a charm of its own.

-Looking to pick something up quick and easy that will keep you full for your trip to Stonehenge?
-You can grab a jacket potato here, filled with cheese beans, ham, coleslaw and chili, for only £4.
 Maybe you’re looking for something a bit more “sit down.”
-Stones Café is a great place to sit down for an afternoon tea.
-For only £8, you can get a cup of tea, two scones, three finger sandwiches and three mini cakes.
+Stones Café is a great place to sit and enjoy afternoon tea.
+For only £8, you can get a cup of tea, two scones, three finger sandwiches, and three mini cakes.
 It’s nothing fancy, but it’s easy to see why the locals love it!

 A trendy Japanese spot that won’t break the bank, Wagamama is where you go when you want a meal that’s sure to hit the spot.
 Located behind a modern glass storefront, the welcoming atmosphere features long communal tables and a kitchen window to watch the chefs prepare every dish with care.

-What makes Wagamama a stand out among other Asian restaurants near Stonehenge, is the emphasis on high-class cooking without the high-class prices.
-You can get a steak bulgogi, marinated for hours and served beside miso-fried aubergine on a bed of soba noodles, for only £15.
+What makes Wagamama stand out from other Asian restaurants near Stonehenge is the emphasis on high-class cooking without the high-class prices.
+You can get a steak bulgogi, marinated for hours and served beside miso-fried aubergine on a bed of soba noodles for only £15.
 The sticky pork belly is amazing too.
 Tender and spicy with a splash of citrus, omakase barely gets better than that.

 Address: 8-10 Bridge St, Salisbury